 It’s an old story.
 The prodigal son and the good son.
 Wally and the Beaver.
 Marcia and Jan.
 Abel and Cain.
 Red drum get all the attention while the black sheep swims in obscurity.
-Few anglers appreciate the challenge and reward, but these redfish pros are big fans of the black drum.
+Few anglers appreciate the challenge and reward of learning how to catch them, but these redfish pros are big fans of the black drum.

-When Ocean Kayak pro Kevin Whitley takes a break from targeting the world’s largest red drum he turns his attention to targeting the world’s largest black drum.
+When Aqua-Bound and Kokatat pro Kevin Whitley takes a break from targeting the world’s largest red drum he turns his attention to targeting the world’s largest black drum.

 Mosquito Lagoon is probably one of the most famous red drum fisheries in the world, but Native Watercraft pro guide Dee Kaminski knows big black drum lurk in the backwaters.